2018 Finnish presidential election: Finns Party

-The Finns Party is likely to confirm their candidate in summer 2017.
+The Finns Party was expected to confirm their candidate in the summer of 2017.
 The leader of the Finns Party Timo Soini announced early on in November 2014 that he would not seek candidacy in the 2018 presidential election, after getting 3,43 % and 9,4 % of votes in 2006 and 2012 presidential elections respectively.
 He reaffirmed his decision in April 2016, encouraging party to move on and inviting new faces to enter party's primaries.
 As Soini had been a strong face for the Finns Party, his decision sparked much speculation on the party's decision, as party's presidential candidate was expected to also follow Soini as the chairman.

-In March 2017, Soini announced that he would not seek another term as the leader of the party.
+In March 2017 Soini announced that he would not seek another term as the leader of the party.
 Soon after, the chairman of the parliamentary group Sampo Terho announced that he would seek chairmanship and, if elected, also presidential candidacy.
 Member of the European Parliament Jussi Halla-aho, Minister of Defence Jussi Niinistö and Speaker of the Parliament Maria Lohela did also express their interest in candidacy, while Minister of Justice and Labor Jari Lindström declined early on.
 However, only Halla-aho decided to also seek chairmanship in the leadership election.

 Choosing the presidential candidate for the party was on the agenda for party congress in June 2017.
 However, after Jussi Halla-aho won the leadership election, the decision was postponed by Halla-aho's request.
 A few days after the leadership election, twenty Finns Party MPs, including all cabinet ministers, defected to form a new parliamentary group under the name New Alternative.
 After the split, most of the potential presidential candidates had left the party.
 However, the newly elected vice-chairman Laura Huhtasaari and MP Tom Packalén announced that they were thinking about the candidacy.

-On 4 August 2017, Halla-aho announced that the board of the Finns Party had chosen Huhtasaari as the presidential candidate of the party, and her candidacy was confirmed by the party council on 23 September.
+On 4 August 2017 Halla-aho announced that the board of the Finns Party had chosen Huhtasaari as the presidential candidate of the party, and her candidacy was confirmed by the party council on 23 September.

 Blue Reform

-On 19 June 2017, Sampo Terho announced that a new party would be formed based on the New Alternative parliamentary group under the name Blue Reform.
+On 19 June 2017 Sampo Terho announced that a new party would be formed based on the New Alternative parliamentary group under the name Blue Reform.
 The vice-chair of the Blue Reform parliamentary group Tiina Elovaara stated initially that the group was likely to have their own presidential candidate.
-However, as the party was formed after the previous parliamentary election and thus has no elected MPs, it would have required to gather a sufficient number of signatures to set an own candidate.
+However, as the party was formed after the previous parliamentary election and thus had no elected MPs, it would have required to gather a sufficient number of signatures to set an own candidate.
 Thus, ultimately, the party decided not to put forth their own candidate and neither did it formally back any running candidate.